GayathriShrikanth/AI_CryptAux/README.md

 It would thus be beneficial to automate the task of lip reading.
 From a mathematical point of view, it requires converting the mouth movements to a truthful representation for possible visual recognition.
 Experiments over many years have revealed that speech intelligibility increases if both the audio and visual information are available [3].

 It plays a vital role in human language communication and visual perception.
-Especially in noisy environments or VR environments, visual signals can remove redundant information, complement speech information, increase the multi-modal input dimension of immersive interaction, reduce the time and workload of learning lip language and lip movement  on humans, and improve automatic speech recognition ability.

 **PROBLEM STATEMENT**